 השמיים נזכרים בפסוקים הראשונים של ספר בראשית, ובמקורות הם לרוב מייצגים את כל מה שנמצא מעל כדור הארץ. כמו כן השמיים נתפסים כמקום שהאל והמלאכים שוכנים בו.

-Jewish sources throughout the ages grapple with questions of science and the surrounding world, and how these questions intersect with Jewish texts, practices and values.
+Jewish sources throughout the ages grapple with questions of science and the surrounding world, and how these questions intersect with Jewish texts, practices, and values.
+Some texts view Jewish tradition and science as incompatible, arguing that only one can be a source of truth and the other must be rejected.
+Others see science and Torah as harmonious and strive to read traditional Jewish sources in conversation with scientific knowledge.

 Sheratzim are small creatures that creep or crawl, described and listed in Leviticus 11:29-30.
 Their corpses convey impurity to people and vessels when encountered in specific ways.